magulaiz/Drupal/core/themes/bartik/README.txt

 ABOUT BARTIK
 ------------

 Bartik is the default theme for Drupal 8.
-It is a flexible, recolorable theme with a responsive and mobile-first layout, supporting 16 regions.
+It is a flexible, re-colorable theme with a responsive and mobile-first layout, supporting 16 regions.

 The Bartik theme is named after Jean Bartik, one of the original programmers